 Step 2 – Learn about taxation in Brazil

-There are two tax option for companies held by foreign investors in Brazil: real profit and presumptive profit.
+There is two tax option for companies held by foreign investors in Brazil: real profit and presumptive profit.

 Before you open a company in Brazil, you need to choose the tax regime that best suits your company because you can only change it once a year.
 GM Venture supports and provides a free study to help companies choose the right tax regime.